 Update clauses 8.1.14 and 8.1.14.1

-8.1.14 Synthetic loss measurement (SL) processes
+8.1.14 Single-ended synthetic loss measurement (SL) processes

 8.1.14.1 Overview

-Figure 8-81 shows the different processes inside MEPs and MIPs that are involved in the on-demand synthetic loss measurement protocol.
+Figure 8-81 shows the different processes inside MEPs and MIPs that are involved in the on-demand single-ended synthetic loss measurement protocol.

+NOTE - In previous versions of this recommendation, single-ended synthetic loss measurement is known as two-way synthetic loss measurement.
+In regard to those definitions, refer to Recommendation ITU-T G.8001.

 The MEP on-demand OAM insertion process is defined in clause 9.4.1.1, the MEP OAM on-demand extraction process in clause 9.4.1.2, the MIP OAM extraction process in clause 9.4.2.1, and the MIP OAM insertion process in clause 9.4.2.2.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and D signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-81 – Overview of processes involved with an on-demand synthetic loss measurement protocol
+Figure 8-81 – Overview of processes involved with an on-demand single-ended synthetic loss measurement protocol

 The SL protocol is controlled by the on-demand SL control process.